How To Create VNet In Azure

 Prerequisites

-You must have an Azure account or Azure Subscription.
-If you don’t have it till now, Create an Azure Free Account now.
+You must have an Azure account or Azure Subscription if you haven’t created one yet; set up an Azure Free Account.

 1. Log in to the Azure Portal (https://portal.azure.com/).

-Or, for the same steps, you can click on the + Create a resource option from the top left corner in the Azure Portal.
+You can also click on the + Create a resource option at the top left corner of the Azure Portal to access the same steps.

 3. Click on the Create button on the Virtual Network window.